Littlefox15/Littlefox15/README.md

 ## I'm Brigette

-I’m an **educator, full-stack engineer, and content creator** passionate about making programming accessible to everyone.
+I’m a **Engineer** currently learning Python now.
 My GitHub is packed with **free, high-quality learning resources** on web development, Python, data analysis, and more.

 ---